Textualize/textual/docs/how-to/package-an-application.md

 !!! note

-    You may wish to pin the version of Textual; perhaps to a minimum version, or even to the exact version you are using at that the time.
+    You may wish to pin the version of Textual; perhaps to a minimum version, or even to the exact version you are using at that time.
     Opinions on best practice here do vary.

 ### Application entry point and the runnable command